sarahdobson/ficam-arch/_services/overview_services.md

 permalink: /services/
 ---

-The Services Framework identifies the services that provide functionality within the scope of ICAM.
+The Services Framework identifies the services that fall under the ICAM umbrella.
 You can use the Services Framework to translate between business requirements and technical solutions.

-The ICAM Services are defined for the five conceptual practice areas, with descriptions and simple diagrams for you to use:
+This section of the FICAM Architecture defines the services for each conceptual practice area, with descriptions and images:

 * [Identity Management]({{site.baseurl}}{{page.url}}identity)
 * [Credential Management]({{site.baseurl}}{{page.url}}credentials)